BluePurplePro/Disable-CFG-Lock-Dell-Machines/README.md

 >
 > For example, Intel ME System Tools v8 r3 (7-Series systems which come with ME firmware v8) is the right version for my motherboard since the southbridge is QM77

-## Create a backup BIOS using [Intel ME System Tools](https://comsystem-tlt.ru/obzori/me-txe-region)
+## I. Create a backup BIOS using [Intel ME System Tools](https://comsystem-tlt.ru/obzori/me-txe-region)
 - Extract Intel ME System Tools (Assuming all downloaded files are in %userprofile%\Downloads)
 - Go to %userprofile%\Downloads\Intel ME System Tools\Flash Programming Tool\Windows64 and create a new text document